 - Progressive Retinal Atrophy (PRA) – This condition affects many dog breeds and involves a series of eye conditions which range in severity.
 While the condition may start with a number of symptoms all affecting the eye (pain, lack of vision or swelling for example), it results in the dislocation of the retina causing a progressive vision loss, ultimately resulting in blindness.
 The condition can be detected through eye tests and symptoms can be alleviated if they are noticed, diagnosed and treated promptly.

 - Hip Dysplasia – This unfortunate condition involves an abnormality where the socket of the hip joint does not align correctly with the ball portion.
 This can, in turn, cause movement issues, pain and heightens the risk of the hip dislocating.
+Find out more about dog joint supplements here.

 Remember, if you buy or adopt your precious pup from a reliable breeder then the risk of medical problems should be minimized.
 If you notice any concerning symptoms then contact your vet and seek professional advice.
 Aussiepoodles that grow up healthily, happily and receive the correct medical attention when necessary can be expected to live between 10 to 13 long and fulfilled years.